einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 logger.LogInformation("Finished processing.");
 ```

 This makes sure that the IDs for the job and the customer accompany all the log statements until the scope falls out of scope so to speak.
-The scope metadata is handled by whatever logging provider we're using.
+The scope metadata is handled by whatever log provider we're using.
 If we're logging to Application Insights, the metadata will pop up in customDimensions, for instance.
 This is very neat and practical.

 The `BeginScope` method is incredibly flexible, which is both a blessing and a curse.
 In the example above we used a `Dictionary`, but we can provide the same metadata in many, many ways.